Jonas-Kunz/Jungle-Rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+# Notes

+I Had a Lot of fun with this project, It was great experiencing being given a work in progress and adding new fetures!

 ## Setup

 1. Run `bundle install` to install dependencies